sourabh41/anomalyDetection/README.md

 We used two datasets, UCSD pedestrian dataset and Subway dataset

-UCSD : Dominant dynamic objects in this dataset are walkerswhere crowd density varies from low to high.
-An appearing object such as acar, skateboarder, wheelchair, or bicycle is considered to create an anomaly.
+UCSD : Dominant dynamic objects in this dataset are walkers where crowd density varies from low to high.
+An appearing object such as a car, skateboarder, wheelchair, or bicycle is considered to create an anomaly.

-Subway : This dataset contains two sequences recorded at the entrance and exit of a subwaystation.
+Subway : This dataset contains two sequences recorded at the entrance and exit of a subway station.
 People entering and exiting the station usually behave normally.
-Ab-normal events are defined by people moving in the wrong direction, or avoiding payment.
+Abnormal events are defined by people moving in the wrong direction, or avoiding payment.

 ## Model